CPR is an annual requirement and can vary, depending on your program of study. Please refer to your program requirements and deadlines.

 Courses are offered through:

-- Centre for Innovative Education and Simulation in Nursing (CIESN) (HSF–BLS provider); or
+- Centre for Innovative Education and Simulation in Nursing (CIESN) (HSF–BLS provider).
+Click here for further information;

 PLEASE NOTE: CPR-HCP certification course must cover all of the following: skills and theory for adults, children and infants, including one and two rescuers, bag-valve mask (BVM) and automated external defibrillator (AED).
 If your certification does not cover all these topics, it is not valid.